microsoft/code-with-engineering-playbook/docs/automated-testing/integration-testing/readme.md

 ## Conclusion

 Integration testing demonstrates how one module of a system, or external system, interfaces with another.
 This can be a test of two components, a sub-system, a whole system, or a collection of systems.
 Tests should be written frequently and throughout the entire development lifecycle using an appropriate amount of mocked dependencies and test data.
-Because integration tests prove that independently developed modules inteerface as technically designed, it increases confidence in the development cycle providing a path for a system that deploys and scales.
+Because integration tests prove that independently developed modules interface as technically designed, it increases confidence in the development cycle providing a path for a system that deploys and scales.

 ## Resources